Fractal and Regular Geometry of Deep Neural Networks: The relationship between spectral index and CRI

 Let $d \geq 2$ be an integer.
 The Gegenbauer polynomials associated with the sphere $\S^d$ are the sequence of polynomials $(G_{\ell,d})_{\ell \in \mathbb{N}}$, where

 In particular, it is easy to prove that $G_{\ell,d}(1) = 1$; for $d=2$ this expression corresponds to the well-known Legendre polynomials.

 The first step of our proof is to give an integral representation for the Gegenbauer polynomials.
-To estabilish this result, we will use the following formula (\cite{Szegoe}, eq.
+To establish this result, we will use the following formula (\cite{Szegoe}, eq.
 (4.10.3)), which holds for Jacobi polynomials with $\alpha = \beta = \lambda - 1/2$:

-The result below has some independent interest and may be known already, but we failed to locate any references and hence we give a full proof.
+The result below has some independent interest and may be known already, but we failed to locate any references, and hence we give a full proof.

 \begin{lemma}[Integral representation of Gegenbauer polynomials] Let $\theta \in (-\pi/2, \pi/2)$.
 Then

 \end{lemma} \begin{proof} Using the integral representation of Jacobi polynomial with $\lambda = (d-1)/2 $ and the definition of the Gegenbauer polynomials, we get